farrokhi/dnsdiag/README.md

 destination.
 You may want to compare this with your actual network traceroute to ensure that your DNS traffic is not being routed through any unwanted paths.

-`dnstraceroute` supports multiple transport protocols:
+`dnstraceroute` supports multiple transport protocols (mutually exclusive):
 - UDP (default) - Traditional DNS queries
 - TCP (`--tcp`) - DNS over TCP
 - DoQ (`--quic`) - DNS over QUIC (supported by AdGuard DNS)